-3.3.
-Either:

-- 3.3.(a) Where an alleged breach of the Disciplinary Code constitutes in the opinion of the Student Conduct Officer a sufficiently serious criminal offence, the Student Conduct Officer shall decide having regard to all the relevant circumstances whether to refer the matter to the Police and Proctors, and where a Junior Member is subject to criminal proceedings arising out of the alleged breach of the Disciplinary Code, the Student Conduct Officer shall not normally proceed with the case, unless the Student Conduct Officer considers there are circumstances which require the case to proceed. - 3.3.(b) Where an alleged breach of the Disciplinary Code constitutes in the opinion of the Student Conduct Officer a sufficiently serious University offence, the Student Conduct Officer shall normally refer the matter to the Proctors, and where a Junior Member is subject to University disciplinary proceedings arising out of the alleged breach of the Disciplinary Code, the Student Conduct Officer shall not normally proceed with the case unless the Student

-Conduct Officer considers there are circumstances which require the case to proceed.
+- 3.6.
+Where there is a possibility that a breach may also contravene University, other College or criminal codes, the matter shall be dealt with by the Student Conduct Officer. - 3.7.
+Either: - 3.7.(a) Where an alleged breach of the Disciplinary Code constitutes in the opinion of the Student Conduct Officer a sufficiently serious criminal offence, the Student Conduct Officer shall decide having regard to all the relevant circumstances whether to refer the matter to the Police and Proctors, and where a Junior Member is subject to criminal proceedings arising out of the alleged breach of the Disciplinary Code, the Student Conduct Officer shall not normally proceed with the case, unless the Student Conduct Officer considers there are circumstances which require the case to proceed. - 3.7.(b) Where an alleged breach of the Disciplinary Code constitutes in the opinion of the Student Conduct Officer a sufficiently serious University offence, the Student Conduct Officer shall normally refer the matter to the Proctors, and where a Junior Member is subject to University disciplinary proceedings arising out of the alleged breach of the Disciplinary Code, the Student Conduct Officer shall not normally proceed with the case unless the Student Conduct Officer considers there are circumstances which require the case to proceed. - 3.8.
+Either: - 3.8.(a) If an alleged breach of the Disciplinary Code referred to the Police under 3.3(a) above is not proceeded with as a criminal matter by the prosecuting authorities, the Student Conduct Officer shall then deal with the matter as though it had not been referred to the Police. - 3.8.(b) If an alleged breach of the Disciplinary Code referred to the Proctors under3.3(b) above is not proceeded with by the University authorities, the StudentConduct Officer shall then deal with the matter as though it had not been referred to the Proctors. - 3.9.

-3.4.
-Either:

-- 3.4.(a) If an alleged breach of the Disciplinary Code referred to the Police under 3.3(a) above is not proceeded with as a criminal matter by the prosecuting authorities, the Student Conduct Officer shall then deal with the matter as though it had not been referred to the Police. - 3.4.(b) If an alleged breach of the Disciplinary Code referred to the Proctors under 3.3(b) above is not proceeded with by the University authorities, the Student Conduct Officer shall then deal with the matter as though it had not been referred to the Proctors. - 3.5.
 If the complaint relates to activity which falls within the College's Code of Practice on Harassment, whether or not it constitutes 'harassment' for the purpose of this bye law, the Student Conduct Officer shall consider whether the complaint should more appropriately be dealt with under the informal procedures set out in the Code.
 If he takes the view that the complaint should not be so dealt with he shall deal with the matter under the following procedure.

-Disciplinary proceedings before the Student Conduct Officer or Junior Dean
+Disciplinary proceedings before the Student Conduct Officer or Domestic Bursar